strapi/strapi/docs/3.x.x/getting-started/quick-start-tutorial.md

 The command will automatically create a Strapi project `cms` folder within your parent `Projects/` directory.

-::: warning NOTE
+::: tip NOTE

 When you create a new Quick Start project in Strapi, you will download all the node modules, the Strapi files necessary and the Strapi plugin files.
 THIS STEP CAN TAKE SEVERAL MINUTES DEPENDING ON YOUR INTERNET CONNECTION SPEED.
 Please wait for the process to complete before cancelling or trying to continue.

 :::

-::: warning NOTE
+::: tip NOTE
 You can replace the `/cms` project name with any name you want.

 :::